How Often to Wash Bedding

 5. Choosing the Right Bedding Materials

-Choosing hypoallergenic bedding to reduce bedding allergies symptoms
+Choosing hypoallergenic bedding can reduce night allergy symptoms

 6. When Cleaning Is Not Enough: Medical Help

 • OTC medication: Antihistamines, nasal corticosteroids, decongestants.
-WebMD’s allergy relief options
+See Sleep Foundation’s allergy and sleep overview.

 • Saltwater rinses and nasal sprays: Soothe throat and nasal passages.